-You must complete a written application to move to the next phase.
+You must complete a written Application to move to the next phase.
 The Judge, with input from the Team, will determine when you are ready for the application.
 Your application is an important part of your program.
 Answer all the questions completely and as detailed as possible.
 The time and attention you give your application will show your commitment to your sobriety and the program and help the Team decide on your readiness to move phases.
 You may be asked to update or redo your application if the Team feels it is not complete.
+Your application must be turned in to

-Your application must be turned in to Court Services by TUESDAY AT 5pm so it can be shared with the Team and discussed on Thursday.
-The DUI Court Judge will make the final decision about your phase advancement.
+Court Services by TUESDAY AT 5PM so it can be shared with the Team and discussed on Thursday.
+The Drug Court Judge will make the final decision about your phase advancement.

-In all Phases of DUI Court, you are expected to:
+In all Phases of Drug Court, you are expected to:

-- □ Follow program rules and treatment recommendations - □ Do random drug/alcohol tests as directed - □ Show up for all probation appointments - $\Box$ Show up, be honest, and try in treatment - □ Attend 2 recovery support meetings (AA/NA/CR/SMART Recovery/etc.) weekly - □ Change your people, places, and things
+$\square$ Follow program rules and treatment $\square$ Identify and use positive sober supports to recommendations help you ☐ Do random drug/alcohol tests as directed $\square$ Use and update your daily planner $\square$ Show up for all probation appointments $\Box$ Live in a safe and sober place that supports $\square$ Show up, be honest, and try in treatment your recovery ☐ Attend 2 recovery support meetings $\square$ Work full-time (32+ hours each week) or go (AA/NA/SMART Recovery/etc.) each week to school $\square$ Change your people, places, and things $\square$ Make and follow a budget